mapq/Template-System-in-PHP/README.md

 There are still a few things left to be implemented.

 Manuel A. Perez-Quinones
-Computer Science
-Virginia Tech
-2012
+Computer Science, Virginia Tech, 2012